Installation guide

 Let’s briefly go over the options:

-• Create default system qubes: These are the core components of the system, required for things like internet access.
+- Create default system qubes: These are the core components of the system, required for things like internet access.
+You can opt to have some created as disposables

-• Do not configure anything: This is for very advanced users only.
-If you select this option, you’ll have to set everything up manually afterward.
+- Do not configure anything: This is for very advanced users only.
+If you select this option, you will have to manually set up everything.

-When you’re satisfied with you choices, press Done.
+When you’re satisfied with your choices, press Done.
 This configuration process may take a while, depending on the speed and compatibility of your system.

 Congratulations, you are now ready to use Qubes OS!